geudde/attic-chest/pages/02.season-1/10.meeting-10/08.roberto-1/docs.md

 How Pegasus his starry station
 Now holds and forms a constellation
 How Hermes, you with friendly aid
-Upon his back to earth conveyed
+Upon his back to Earth conveyed
 All this we know and all beside
 Respecting your aetherial ride
 And from your pen we now request